 Some of the most difficult calls SiSi receives are from women involved in family law proceedings who feel there is no way out.
-For many, the court journey begins when they seek protection after reporting domestic violence or calling An Garda Síochána for help.
+For many, the court journey begins when they seek protection after reporting domestic violence or call An Garda Síochána for help.
 Frontline services often direct women toward the courts to seek protective orders, and reports of domestic violence frequently trigger mandated referrals to Tusla, Child Protection and Welfare.

 Surviving Family Law Assessments